 RSE is delivered in Years R - 4 within the 'Jigsaw' scheme topics; 'Relationships' and 'Changing Me'.
 The topics are covered at the same time in each year group and are introduced through whole school assemblies which include the learning of topic relevant songs and vocabulary.
 The Jigsaw scheme allows for regular opportunities to recap prior learning to ensure that key skills, knowledge and concepts are embedded in long-term memory.
 The RSE curriculum is delivered by adults who develop strong, caring relationships with and between pupils.
 The learning environment fosters mutual and self-respect, tolerance and appreciation of differences.
 The Jigsaw scheme encourages a positive state of mind through a 'calming' aspect of each weekly session.
+'Mindfulness' is promoted throughout the school through a variety of online activities such as 'GoNoodle Yoga.'
 SRE learning in Early Years is delivered in accordance with the 'Early Years Foundation Stage' curriculum and focuses on friendships, decision making and being healthy.
 Children take part in regular circle times and 'Mindfulness' activities.